How Git works

 Three main states of files in Git

-1. Working tree (also known as the working directory).
-This is your actual work files in their current state.
+Working tree (also known as the working directory).
+These are your actual working files in their current state.
 It's the version of your project that you see and work on.

 For example, if you developed a simple feature, but in the process you also fixed a typo in a comment, you can commit these changes separately, because these changes are unrelated.
 Otherwise, if you commit them together, and later need to revert the feature, you'll also revert the typo fix.